The Sermon on the Mount

 Demons Reveal Truth

 Although his disciples, at this point in history, had yet to fully grasp who Jesus was, demonic spirits have no doubts whatsoever!
-A demon-possessed man, while the Lord was preaching in a Capernaum synagogue, screams that he knows his true identity.
+A demon-possessed man, while the Lord is preaching in a Capernaum synagogue, screams that he knows his identity.

 "Ah!
 What have we to do with You, Jesus the Nazarean?
 Have You come to bring us to nothing?
 I know Who You are, the Holy One of God."
 (Luke 4:34).